Request your Free Consultation

 Prison medical malpractice claims follow the same procedure as typical medical malpractice and negligence litigation, however, are unique in their challenges in identifying defendants (as healthcare in prison is often provided by an assortment of publicly and privately contracted physicians, nurses and mental health workers subject to different caps and immunities), overcoming juries lack of empathy for incarcerated plaintiffs (and their estates), and the financial burden of the need for expert testimony on prison healthcare and the review of often substandard prison recordkeeping.

 While these challenges and the procedures governing prison medical malpractice and jail negligence claims are unique to each state’s laws and judicial environment, it is universally recommended that these claims be filed and litigated by an experienced and qualified prison medical malpractice trial attorney who can get you the award you deserve.

 The highly qualified and dedicated team of trial attorneys at Paulson Coletti Trial Attorneys PC has extensive experience litigating jail and prison medical malpractice and negligence claims on behalf of victims in all 50 states of the United States.
-Regardless of whether the malpractice happened in Oregon, Washington, Nevada, or Idaho, we can help you seek justice.
+Regardless of whether the malpractice happened in Oregon or Washington, we can help you seek justice.